 Schedule 1: the core fixed payment where summary criminal legal aid is being provided in the JP court, and in the sheriff court and the case proceeds to trial beyond the first thirty minutes

-Schedule 1A: the case disposal fee in the sheriff court where criminal legal aid is being provided and the case does not proceed to trial beyond the first thirty minutes, and
+Schedule 1A: the core fixed payment in the sheriff court where criminal legal aid is being provided and the case does not proceed to trial beyond the first thirty minutes, and

-Schedule 1B: the ABWOR core fixed payment in the JP court (£150) and the case disposal fee in the sheriff court where ABWOR is being provided.
+Schedule 1B: the core fixed payment in the JP and sheriff court where ABWOR is being provided.

 Regulation 4(1A) provides that fixed payments are payable only under Schedule 1 or 1A as an alternative to each other in circumstances where summary legal aid is provided, and this provision is restated at regulation 4(7A) where there has been a transfer of certificate.